Claim a council tax discount

 A person is classed as being severely mentally impaired if he or she suffers, for whatever reason, from severe impairment of intelligence and social functioning which appears to be permanent.

-In order not to be counted for council tax purposes, a person will need a certificate from his or her doctor confirming their impairment.
+In order not to be counted for council tax purposes, a person should apply providing their GP details on the form so that the Council Tax team can submit a certificate to his or her GP for signing and thus confirming their impairment.

 The person must also be entitled to one of a number of qualifying benefits.